m-lab/website/_pages/bigquery_schema.md

 ### Deprecated Fields

-The following fields are deprecated and no longer have meaning in the dataset.
+The following fields are deprecated and no longer have meaning in the data set.

 * `type`
 * `project`